R0bertoG/websoui/README.rst

 Basics
 ======
-The aim of the project is to allow me to use the browser in the local computer as an interface to a python program.
+The aim of the project is to allow to use the browser in the local computer as an easy to use interface to a python program.

 This is done using a small python websockets server (server.py), an utilities module (dataformater.py) and a small javascript file (client.js).